DavidBruant/davidbruant.github.io/docs/metadata.md

 ## rest

-If not provided, "writing date" is the date and time of when the html version first appeared in the repo meta are meant to fill &lt;meta> elements data are meant to fill data attributes of any element
+If not provided, "writing-date" is the date and time of when the html version first appeared in the repo

+## Meta

+meta are meant to fill &lt;meta> elements in the &lt;head>

+## data

+data are meant to fill data attributes of any element. `value` will be used as textContent of elements with attribute `data-generator-key`